Lele1409/french-tarot/README.md

   the points of the taker, them being negative, zero or positive
 - To the points of the takers, you have to add or remove points for the handfuls (20, 30 or 40 points)
-- depending on who won the last trick, and if it contained the Petit add or remove, 10 points, multiplied by _n_
+- depending on who won the last trick, and if it contained the Petit, add or remove 10 points, multiplied by _n_
 - Add points for a possible Chelem
 - The defendants each get this sum